To the boy who (allegedly) called my daughter "disgusting":

 I often worry that I have prayed for protection so hard and for so long over all my children that they won't ever get to experience life (and those horrible life lessons that come with it).
 You know like when Dory told Marlin that he couldn't not let anything happen to Nemo "because then nothing would ever happen" to him?
 But then days like yesterday happen and I just pray harder.
 Your ugly words are no match for God's love.
 I will love her and remind her that darkness always runs from light.
 I will encourage her to keep her light shining because that is just the kind of girl she is.

-For now I can still take her in my arms and hold her until we both stop crying, and I pray that she will always come to me when someone tries to knock her down.
-We will hug it out together.
+can still take her in my arms and hold her until we both stop crying,

 So back to you - the guy with the mean words: thank you for showing your true self now while she's still young enough to let me hug the pain away.
 Yes, it hurt both of our hearts to hear such ugly words come out of the mouth of a "friend".
 It also hurt to hear that another "friend" took it upon herself to relay this hurtful message.
 (You managed to sneak a lesson in true friendship in there, too.
 Go, you!)
 She's much better today, thanks to the above-mentioned hugs and revelation (I got to tell her first thing this morning).
 It's been wonderful to be reminded of just what God has in store for her.
 And I am so blessed to be the one who was able to deliver this reminder of God's perfect love for her.